-Eagle has discretionary authority to manage securities accounts on behalf of clients, including the Fund, as granted pursuant to Eagle's Investment Management Agreements.
+Eagle has discretionary authority to manage securities accounts on behalf of clients, including the Fund and Eagle ETF, as granted pursuant to Eagle's investment management agreements.

-With respect to separate account clients, Eagle will accept limitations on this authority, including in the form of specific stock restriction requests from clients.
+With respect to Separate Account Clients, Eagle will typically accept limitations on this authority, including in the form of specific stock restriction requests from clients.
 Eagle will abide by restrictions to the extent that they do not significantly alter Eagle's fundamental investment philosophy.

-Our investment decisions and advice with respect to the Fund are subject to its investment objectives and guidelines, as set forth in its offering documents.
+Our investment decisions and advice with respect to the Fund and the Eagle ETF are subject to each investment vehicle's specific investment objectives and guidelines, as set forth in such vehicle's offering documents or public filings and disclosures, as applicable.